yachty66/MaxBook/home.md

 ### Machine learning from scratch
 - No date available.
 - 29.08.2022
 - Python implementation of the most popular machine learning algorithms [Github](https://github.com/yachty66/MachineLearningFromScratch/blob/main/notes.md#1-writing-down-all-the-algorithms-i-wanna-implement).
+I implemented two of ten.

 ## Want to do